CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/cloud/grafana/upgrade-promtail.md

 1. Log in to the application server.
 1. In file explorer, navigate to the extracted Grafana install folder performed as part of [Make Artefacts Available][].
-1. Open PowerShell as Administrator.
+1. Run Windows PowerShell as Administrator.
 1. Change the directory to the Promtail folder by executing the following command:

     ``` powershell